 Butyric acid from the Greek βουτυρος (butter) is a short-chain fatty acid (SCFA) with four carbon atoms.
-It is found in vegetable oils and animal fats.
+It is found in animal fats.
 Butyric acid has an unpleasant smell and a bitter and pungent taste.

 Butyrate is the traditional name for the conjugated base of butyric acid.
 The name is used in the name of esters such as butyrate monoglyceride and butyric acid salts (sodium butyrate).

 Butyrate is the main source of energy for epithelial cells (colonocytes).